 • My equipment is in excellent condition.

-3. I continually improve my skills through reading and attending workshops, making use of available massage therapist business resources.
+3. I continually improve my skills through reading and attending workshops.

 4. I earn sufficient income to meet my wants and needs.